Most Used Categories

 • Cognitive Dissonance: When bets fail, bettors might rationalize losses to avoid the discomfort of admitting a lack of control.
 This rationalization can perpetuate the illusion of skill by attributing losses to external factors rather than the unpredictability of sports.

-It is extremely unlikely you will be able to develop a sports betting model that earns you a long-term profit, while also avoiding being banned or restricted from sportsbooks for winning.
+It is extremely unlikely you will be able to develop a sports betting model or method that earns you a long-term profit, while also avoiding being limited from sportsbooks for winning.

 We recommend that you avoid trying to become a professional sports bettor.
 The investment of your time and money into a goal that is most likely going to fall short is not advisable.